Joan C. Edwards School of Medicine

-The Joan C. Edwards School of Medicine is the medical school at Marshall University in Huntington, West Virginia.
+The Joan C. Edwards School of Medicine is the medical school of Marshall University in Huntington, West Virginia.
 It is one of three medical schools in the state of West Virginia.

 History

 The school was founded in 1977 with funding from the federal government, which also provided for a medical school at East Tennessee State University at the same time in order to address the severe shortage of physicians in central and southern Appalachia.

 The West Virginia Legislature appropriated funding for the school in 1975, the Liaison Committee on Medical Education granted provisional accreditation in 1977, and the first class entered in January 1978 and graduated in 1981.

 The school was later named for the late Joan C. Edwards the largest private contributor to the university in modern history.

+In 2017, the Touma Museum of Medicine, named after Joseph B. Touma and Omayma Touma, medical physicians who served Huntington, West Virginia, opened after they donated their +2,800 medical artifacts to Marshall University to start the museum.